 The Ubbi is a registry favorite for its looks alone.
 Sleek steel and a color to match the nursery?
 Done.
-BUT there are some things I wish I had known about it…
+BUT there are some things I wish I had known about it before getting it…

 Ubbi Diaper Pail Pros and Cons

 - Stylish and comes in a variety of colors

 - Can use any standard kitchen sized trash bag and doesn’t need a special diaper pail bag cartridge

 - Fits into a narrow space